single-cell-data/TileDB-SOMA/apis/python/examples/soco-slice-query.md

 :::{.callout-tip}
-Best S3 read performance is obtained by querying from an in-region EC2 instance, or a TileDB Cloud notebook -- this is preferred to laptop-to-S3 performance.
+Best S3 read performance is obtained by querying from an in-region EC2 instance, or a TileDB Cloud notebook -- this is preferred to laptop-to-S3 reads.
 :::

 ## Do the slice query